 Love working with people?
 Driven to make our world a better place?

-If you have a huge heart and you’re up for a huge—and rewarding—challenge, consider Florida State University’s accelerated BS/MS program in Visual Disabilities Education, the only program of its kind in the Southeast.
+If you have a huge heart and you’re up for a huge—and rewarding—challenge, consider Florida State University’s combined BS/MS pathway in Visual Disabilities Education, the only program of its kind in the Southeast.

 As a teacher of visually impaired students (TVI), you will: